The snapdragon plants – Antirrhinum majus [an-TEE-ry-num MAY-jus] are old-fashioned plants native to the Mediterranean.

 Light & Temperature

 Snapdragon should be planted in full sun very early in the growing season.
-Sow the seed directly into rich, well-draining soil.
+Sow snapdragon seeds directly into rich, well-draining soil.

 These plants can tolerate a partial shade setting, but they will not do their best.
-Strive to plant in an area receiving at least six hours of bright sunlight a day.
+Strive to plant in an area receiving at least six hours of bright full sun a day.

 Watering & Feeding